DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/modelDarkV2.png)

-However, as soon as a _Vektor_ module is placed in the rack (_instanciated module_), you'll can freely change its model anytime you want: from right click context menu, select **Model** menu item, then select the model you'd like from the list.
+As soon as a _Vektor_ module is installed in the rack (it's a _module instance_, also _instanciated module_), you'll can freely change its model anytime you'd like: from right click context menu, select **Model** menu item, then select the model you'd like from the submenu list.

-Please notice attached ("linked") _VX_ expander always inherits the _Vektor_'s model.
+:information_source: _VX_ expander always inherits the _Vektor_'s model as soon as the "link" between them is established.

 The _Vektor_ module is using **Oscillator**, **Quad**, and **Polyphonic** tags.
 The _VX_ module is using **Expander** tag only.

+### OUTRO...<a name="outro"></a>

 As final words, any _Vektor_ module instance: